lisiq/Scraping-movie-and-TV-show-data-using-Python-3/README.md

 ## Special links

-When there are special links refere to Shaq's Life, NBA on TNT or Wrestling to scrape them
+When there are special links refer to Shaq's Life, NBA on TNT or Wrestling to scrape them

+# Scraping of Adult Swim

+In the folder Adult Swim there is the code to scrape adultswim.com and some files with the links of shows and episodes.